 Your cervix will be checked to see if there’s any dilation.
 If not, medication will be applied to ready the cervix.
 To induce labor, the mom is given an IV with the synthetic hormone Pitocen which will induce contractions and begin labor.
 The labor will be similar to that of a live birth in pain and length, but with the complications of grief knowing your child will not take a breath.

-Community suggestions on advice/tips/insight would you give to someone who is facing induction of labor due to stillbirth:
+Community suggestions for someone facing induction of labor due to stillbirth:

-“Know you have a choice to be induced right away or wait to make some plans; call NILMDTS; take LOTS of pictures (even your own or have family/nurse take lots since you only get to keep a certain amount from NILMDTS); spend LOTS of time with your baby (don’t be in a rush to leave – even though it feels like you just want to get out of that hospital); weigh them; look at every part of them without clothes on; bathe and dress them; cut their hair; look at the color of their eyes; take hand/foot prints; get a hand/foot mold (have family pick one up if your hospital doesn’t have one – $6 at Walmart in baby section); again – take LOTS of pictures; if you’re comfortable, allow others to meet your baby (other children, grandparents, aunts/uncles)…you won’t regret it that they met him/her later; know you can wait a month or two to have a service if you don’t want to have one right away; Once home – seek out others that have been through this and ‘get it.'” — Becky
+“Know you have a choice to be induced right away or wait to make some plans.
+Take LOTS of pictures (even your own or have family/nurse take lots since you only get to keep a certain amount from NILMDTS) and spend LOTS of time with your baby (don’t be in a rush to leave – even though it feels like you just want to get out of that hospital).
+Weigh your baby and look at every part of them without clothes on; bathe and dress them; cut their hair; look at the color of their eyes; take hand/foot prints; get a hand/foot mold.
+Know you can wait a month or two to have a service if you don’t want to have one right away; Once home – seek out others that have been through this and ‘get it.'” — Becky

 “I personally, was beyond angry and upset that they were making me give birth to my dead baby.
 (I wanted a c-section, but couldn’t have one for medical reasons.)… Even though you may feel these negative emotions at the time, one day you will be proud of the fact that you birthed your child and got to experience such a bittersweet moment.” — Amy